Minutes of the Parish Council’s Annual Meeting May 2017

 8.1 Councillors reviewed and unanimously agreed the present Standing Orders and Financial Regulations.

-9.1 The minutes were confirmed as a true record by those Councillors that were in attendance at the meeting on 9 March.
-They were signed by the Chairman.
+9.1 The minutes were confirmed as a true record and signed by the Chairman.

 10 Annual Parish Meeting feedback

 10.1 The Annual Parish Meeting held in April went well and the feedback was positive.
-At the meeting Sharon Andrews spoke about the village’s new Fixed Point Defibrillator which LIVES had brought for the village.
-She demonstrated the equipment.
-This was well received by everyone.
+Cllr Sharp commented that there was a lot of positive remarks regarding the speed indicating device – this had been well received by everyone.
 A good number of village groups and societies were present and they all gave reports on their year.

 11.1 The following grants were agreed unanimously: